Klebsormidium

 Klebsormidium is a genus of filamentous charophyte green algae comprising 20 species.
 The name was proposed in 1972 to resolve confusion in application and status of Hormidium and was given for the German botanist Georg Albrecht Klebs.

 The algae occurs mostly in soil and on moist substrates, nevertheless, aquatic and one marine species are also known.
 Many Klebsormidium-species are able to synthesize substances for UV protection, the so-called mycosporine-like amino acids.
-The draft genome sequence of Klebsormidium flaccidum was published in 2014.
+The draft genome sequence of Klebsormidium nitens NIES-2285 (called K. flaccidum at the time of publication) was published in 2014.

+Description

+Klebsormidium forms uniseriate (one cell thick), unbranched filaments.
+Cells are cylindrical or barrel-shaped.
+The cell wall may be thin or thickened, and is sometimes made of H-shaped pieces.
+Each cell contains a single parietal chloroplast which encircles around 40 to 70% of the cell wall, usually with a single pyrenoid.

+Klebsormidium reproduces asexually but not sexually.
+It produces zoospores with two flagella, which are released from cells through a pore.
+It can also produce aplanospores and akinetes.

+The genus can be difficult to distinguish from Ulothrix, but Ulothrix tends to have chloroplasts that are wider and encircling nearly all of the cell.